- Sexual Violence Prevention and Support

 What can I expect if I speak to a member of SAST?

 Any student who seeks consultation will receive non-judgmental support.
 They are willing to listen to your experience and provide you with the community and campus resources you may need as you make a plan for your recovery.
 They may review campus sexual assault procedures, accompany you to meetings with police, administrators, or other appointments, and help ensure that you are getting the support you need in this difficult time.

 If I speak with one of the SAST members, am I committing myself to taking a certain action?

 No. The SAST member will provide each student with options for resolving their concern.
 The student might choose to do nothing.
 The member will support the student in whichever option they choose for resolution.

-What kinds of situations can SAST help me to resolve?
+What kinds of situations can SAST help me to address?

-SAST can help resolve issues around acquaintance sexual assault, sexual harassment, dating/intimate partner violence, and stalking.
+SAST can help you address issues around acquaintance sexual assault, sexual harassment, dating/intimate partner violence, and stalking.
 For example:

 - If you've been forced to have sexual contact by a date or an acquaintance without your consent.